 Consider Gallup’s State of the American Workplace study, which takes a deep dive into the American workforce.
 It shows that a dissatisfied, unengaged employee is not something unique to this story.

-According to the study, in 2016, 51 percent of the workforce were not engaged, and 16 percent were actively disengaged.
-This means only “33 percent of employees were engaged – involved in, enthusiastic about and committed to their work and workplace.”
+According to the study, in 2016, 51% of the workforce were not engaged, and 16% were actively disengaged.
+This means only “33% of employees were engaged – involved in, enthusiastic about and committed to their work and workplace.”

 Engaged employees may still become dissatisfied; however, commitment to their organization compels them to report internally first.
 This is the sign of an effective whistleblower program.

 Complaints on public channels are most likely not coming from this engaged 33%.
 Engaged employees may still become dissatisfied; however, commitment to their organization compels them to report internally first.
 This is the sign of an effective whistleblower program.
 Internal reports and their resolutions provide a necessary set of checks and balances that helps eliminate similar incidents from happening again for the benefit of both employees and organizations.

 Whistleblower programs only work, however, in organizations that harness a convincing speak-up culture.
 When that culture does not exist, employees will resort to external channels.
 Complaints made outside the organization are made because an employee is convinced that their complaint will not get the consideration it deserves within the company.
 Or, that employee doesn’t value the organization they work for enough to give it a chance to do better.